kristoff-it/zine-ssg.io/content/documentation/index.md

 ## Layout vs Template
 Throughout this document (and in error messages) you will see a distinction being made between 'layouts' and 'templates'.

-In Zine a layout is a template that can be fully evaluated to a complete HTML file that has no "extension placeholders" left.

-We'll see in a bit how templates extend each other by defining "placeholders" that can be then filled out by another template.
+We'll see in a bit how templates extend each other by defining "placeholders" that can be then filled out by other templates.
 Layouts are basically the final link of a "chain" of templates that extend one another.

+In Zine a layout is a template that can be fully evaluated to a complete HTML file (i.e. it has no "extension placeholders" left).

-The special name for those templates is used because, unike other templates, they define a final, complete layout for a set of pages.
+The special name for those templates is used because, unike other templates, they define a final, complete *layout* for a set of pages of the same kind.

 ## Basic Example